UPC-School/DIBD-CC/Lab05.md

 Go to the AWS Lambda console [https://eu-west-1.console.aws.amazon.com/lambda/](https://eu-west-1.console.aws.amazon.com/lambda/) and create a new function from the blueprint `microservice-http-endpoint-python` and name it `serverless-controller`.
 Create a new role from AWS policy templates and name it `serverless-controller-role`.
 The role needs to have `Simple microservice permissions - DynamoDB` permission.

-For the **API Gateway trigger** section create a new API that is `Open`, which means that your API endpoint is publicly available and can be invoked by all users.
-Name it `serverless-controller-API`.
-Select `default` as the deployment stage.
+For the **API Gateway trigger** section "create an API" type "HTTP API" with security "Open", which means that your API endpoint is publicly available and can be invoked by all users.
+In "Additional settings" verify that it is named `serverless-controller-API` and has `default` as the deployment stage.
+Check the "Cross-origin resource sharing (CORS)" option.

-Use the tags:

-- Cost-center = laboratory
-- Project = dibdcc serverless

 You need to keep the Python code that the blueprint provides.